AlfredoCubitos/myAvrTerminal/README.md

 # myAvrTerminal

-myAvrTerminal is a very basic Linux terminal for mySmartUSB MK3.
+Unfortunately myAvr supports only software for Windows.

-This project is aimed to give Linux user an easy access to mySmartUSB programmer for Amtel microcontroller.
+This project is aimed to give Linux user an easy access to myAvr programmer.

-Why a special terminal?
-Its because the programmer understands only Windows encoded characters while modern Linux uses utf-8 encoded characters.
+myAvrTerminal is a **very(!)** basic Linux terminal for mySmartUSB MK2 and MK3.
+With this little  piece of software you can the modes of your progammer.

+To use it with a MK3 programmer select "myAvr mode" in settings.